 The very best foods are those that agree with our bodies.
 These foods satisfy your appetite and allow you to lose weight, even without exercise.
 They achieve this because such foods are delicious, do not cause high insulin / low blood sugar (snacking between meals) and most importantly are high in fiber, phytonutrients and are unprocessed, fulfilling our real nutritional and antioxidant requirements.
 A lifestyle based on these food ingredients is no longer a diet, but a healthy and satisfying way of living.

-Coconut Oil, Coconut Butter, Coconut Flour and Coconut Sugar are all low glycemic and the calories are only released slowly, avoiding the fast fat storage conversion of refined vegetable oils, flours and white sugar.
+Coconut Oil, Coconut Butter and Coconut Flour are all low glycemic and the calories are only released slowly, avoiding the fast fat storage conversion of refined vegetable oils, flours and white sugar.
 The medium chain triglycerides (MCT’s) in Coconut Oil have been shown to promote weight loss by having a metabolic enhancing effect, noticeable as a sensation of warmth after eating.
 This increase in the resting metabolism after consuming coconut products is combined with the additional effect of medium chain fatty acids being principally absorbed and stored in the liver for energy use and not stored as fat in the body as are regular polyunsaturated supermarket oils.
 Coconut products should form a basis for a lifestyle that supports healthy metabolism and weight loss.
 To check out examples of the complete recommended food list that compliments coconut products, see below:

 Vegetables – Nutritious and low glycemic varieties: